-- Check the bar oil regularly.
+- Check the bar oil with each battery change.
 Lubricant is necessary to keep the chain smoothly rotating around the bar and through the wood.
-Nothing will thwart your chainsaw job more than a dry blade, which will cause the chain to derail, bind in the wood, or kick back.
+Nothing will thwart your chainsaw job more than a dry blade, which will immediately dull the chain.

 - Clean the saw blade after each use.
 Make sure to remove any debris or sawdust.
 Built-up debris can easily clog the oil hole, preventing lubricant from reaching the blade.

 - Tighten loose nuts, bolts, and screws.
-Chainsaws vibrate a lot.
-All of that vibration can shake fasteners loose, negatively impacting the chainsaw’s operation.
+Chainsaws vibrate a lot, and all of that vibration can shake fasteners loose, negatively impacting the chainsaw’s operation.